CHRISTMAS IN JULY AROUND THE WORLD

 Particularly popular spots for Christmas in July are the Snowy Mountains and the Blue Mountains, west of Sydney.
 They offer that picture-perfect Christmas card experience of snow, mulled wine, hot chocolate, cosy open fires and lashings of festive fare.

-The Rocks’ Christmas in July 2021 dates are 8th – 11th July.
+The Rocks’ Christmas in July 2023 dates are TBC

 Perth, in Western Australia, also caters for those looking to celebrate mid-year, with restaurant Christmas dinners, Christmas fairs and best Christmas jumper competitions in local pubs.

 Not everyone celebrates this mid-year celebration in Australia, but it is relatively popular.
 There are plenty of events and festive opportunities for those looking for good cheer, merriment and the spirit of Christmas.

 You can even find Australia’s 100 best Christmas in July recipes for celebrating this special celebration.